jupyter-book/mystmd/docs/exercises.md

 ### Referencing Solutions

-You can refer to a solution directly as well using a Markdown link or using the `{ref}` role like: `` {ref}`my-solution` `` the output of which depends on the attributes of the linked directive.
+You can refer to a solution directly as well using a Markdown link or using the {myst:role}`ref` role like: `` {ref}`my-solution` `` the output of which depends on the attributes of the linked directive.
 If the linked directive is enumerable, the role will replace the solution reference with the linked directive type and its appropriate number like so: {ref}`my-solution`.

 In the event that the directive being referenced is unenumerable, the reference will display its title: {ref}`nfactorial-solution`.